altumguides/altumguides.github.io/index.md

 > Note: You can ignore the part about exceeding your entitled days.
  4. Optional: Type in a description for the time off request.
  5. Click Requested.
 Dr.Lu will receive a notification about the request.
 You will receive the notification after Dr.Lu has managed the request.
 > Note: Sometimes the notification email does not appear immediately.
-Give it half a day and it will
+Give the system a couple of hours

 ## <a name="Pass"></a> Change password
  1. Go to the [leave tracker website](http://leavemanager.altumview.com/jorani) and sign in.